freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 npm ci
 ```

+**NB:** If your ISP has certain network restrictions, the above step (2) may fail without warning.
+In such a case, you will need to install a VPN or proxy to get this step to pass.

 #### Step 3: Start MongoDB and seed the database (Local build only)

 This step applies to the Local build only; if you are using the Docker build please skip to Step 4.